Return icon

 dwij

 Losing this great man, friend, and teacher was deep-felt.
-With great sadness the project was relocated to Radford's Coachworks, Ltd.
+With great sadness, and the determination to continue our vision, the project was relocated to Radford's Coachworks, Ltd. in Hammersmith, London.

 Ikenga MK ll 1968